Things to do

 There are numerous places around the island, such as Fun and More Rentals, where you can rent bikes, kayaks, stand-up paddle boards, and more.

-Although not on the island, the Manatee Viewing Center in Tampa can makes a great day trip.
+Although not on the island, the Manatee Viewing Center in nearby Apollo Beach makes a great day trip.
 It's only open November - April and the number of manatees depends on the water temperature.
 You can check their facebook page for an idea of how many manatees to expect.

 Rainy day?
 That's a great excuse to check out the Dali Museum in St. Petersburg.